zenml-io/zenml/docs/book/resources/global-config.md

 ├── local_stores             <- Every Stack component that stores information
 |   |                        locally will have its own subdirectory here.
 |   |
-│   └── 09fcdb1c-4079-4d20-afdb-957965405863   <- Local Store path for the `default`
+│   └── a1a0d3d0-d552-4a80-be09-67e5e29be8ee   <- Local Store path for the `default`
 |                                              local Artifact Store
 |
-└── profiles                 <- root path where Profiles data (stacks, components,
+└── zenml.db                 <- SQLite database where ZenML data (stacks, components,
-    |                        etc) are stored by default.
-Every Profile will have
+                             etc) are stored by default.
-    |                        its own subdirectory here, unless the Profile is
-    |                        configured with a custom configuration path.
-    |
-    └── default              <- configuration folder for the `default` Profile.
-        ├── artifact_stores
-        │   └── default.yaml
-        ├── metadata_stores
-        │   └── default.yaml
-        ├── orchestrators
-        │   └── default.yaml
-        └── stacks.yaml
 ```

 As shown above, the _Global Config Directory_ stores the following
 information:

 1. The `global.yaml` file stores the global configuration settings: the unique
-ZenML user ID, the active Profile, the analytics related options and a list of all configured Profiles, along with their configuration attributes, such as the
+ZenML user ID, the active database configuration, the analytics related options
-active Stack set for each Profile.
-This is an example of the `global.yaml` file
+the active Stack and active Project.
+This is an example of the `global.yaml`
-contents immediately after initialization:
+file contents immediately after initialization:

     ```yaml
+    active_project_name: null
-    activated_profile: default
+    active_stack_name: default
     analytics_opt_in: true
-    profiles:
-    default:
-        active_stack: default
-        active_user: default
-        name: default
-        store_type: local
-        store_url: file:///home/stefan/.config/zenml/profiles/default
+    store:
+        type: sql
+        url: sqlite:////home/stefan/.config/zenml/zenml.db
-    user_id: 4b773740-fddc-46ee-938e-1c78a075cfc7
+    user_id: 5757e09d-f82d-43ba-98e4-59cca1d9daca
     user_metadata: null
-    version: 0.7.3
+    version: 0.13.1
     ```

 2. The `local_stores` directory is where some "local" flavors of Stack Components,